-- Maintain/repair your sewer lateral to meet KUB regulations and area plumbing codes. - Remember: You own the lateral from the end of your home's internal plumbing to the connection with KUB's sewer. - Remove prohibited stormwater connections. - Clear roots or blockages in the lateral all the way to the connection with the sewer main. - Know where your cleanout is for quick access to clear blockages or stop backups. - Install a two-way cleanout at your property line, if you don't already have one. - Keep your cleanout cap on and in good shape to keep out debris and stop blockages. - Don't pour fats, oils, or grease (FOG) from cooking down drains.
-It can cause overflows or blockages in your sewer lateral that can lead to messy (and costly) backups into your home.
-Pour grease in the trash, and wipe pans and plates with a paper towel to remove grease before washing.
-For more information, see Can the Grease! on www.kub.
+- Maintain/repair your sewer lateral to meet KUB regulations and area plumbing codes. - Remember: You own the lateral from the end of your home's internal plumbing to the connection with KUB's sewer. - Remove any prohibited stormwater connections. - Clear any roots or blockages in the lateral all the way to the connection with the sewer main. - Know where your cleanout is for quick access to clear blockages or stop backups. - Install a two-way cleanout at your property line, if you don't already have one. - Keep your cleanout cap on and in good shape to keep out debris and stop blockages.